TheMTank/GridUniverse/README.md

 ## Running OpenAI gym

-Now you should be able to run
+Now you should be able to run:

-`python examples/atari_example.py`.
+`python examples/atari_example.py`

+You should see a small window that automatically plays "Space Invaders" if everything is working correctly.

 For a general documentation on how the environment works refer to the [official documentation](https://gym.openai.com/docs).

 ## Running GridWorld

-Much less installation (if any at all) is needed to run our lightweight custom environment:
+To run our custom environment explore the code within:

 `python examples/gridworld_examples.py`

-Study that code (especially the `run_random_gridworld()` function) to see how to use the environment but for more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)
+The `run_random_gridworld()` function shows the simplest way to use the environment.
+For more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)

 ## API Reference

-Further documentation can be found in the "docs" folder.
+You can look within the docs, examples and tests folders for more info on all aspects of this repo.

 ## Contributors